If you're looking for the best vegan mac and cheese out there, look no further! This one tastes almost better than the real thing. But read on...

 But since we wanted to give you the advanced and even more irresistible version, this recipe does include some nuts.
 If you can't or don’t want to have them though, just omit them.
 And when it comes to your pasta, don't just limit yourself to macaroni!
 You can use penne, spaghetti, farfalle, whatever you have in your house.

-And since we’re known to be sneaking some more veggie into our meals for an extra boost of antioxidants and micronutrients, we decided to also add some broccoli.
+And since we’re known to be sneaking some more veggies into our meals for an extra boost of antioxidants and micronutrients, we decided to also add some broccoli.
 It also makes for some nice color and extra texture!
 If you have picky kids or grown-ups, feel free to leave out the broccoli.
 The sauce already has some veggies in it!

 Okay so let’s get right into this goodness because who isn’t excited for some pasta?
 This quick and delicious comfort food will be super creamy and can be made within 15 minutes if you have pre-cooked potatoes on hand.
-Let us know if you added some kind of twist to it, we always like to try some different variations!

 The Best Vegan Mac and Cheese (Oil-free & Healthy)